libretro/docs/docs/meta/core-template.md

 ## Joypad

+- // Illustrations are available in 'docs/image/controller', which may be useful here
 - // Add RetroPad inputs, please note the third column is only used when an input doesn't have a descriptor

 | RetroPad Inputs                                | User # input descriptors | (Device name) Inputs      |